CemGurhan/rust-exonum-cryptocurrency-basic/README.md

 We now begin implementing the methods defined in our service interface (**CryptocurrencyInterface**) using our **CryptocurrencyService**.
 We define our first transactions logic, which is creating a wallet.
 Here we check if a wallet exists, and add a new wallet if it doesnt.

+This transaction also sets the wallet balance to 100.
+To work with our db, we instatsiate **CurrencySchema** (defined in schema.rs) using the **service_data** method of **ExecutionContext**.

+We then begin defining how to transfer money between wallets.
+We first check to see if wallets on both sides exist, check the balance of the sender to see if they have enough tokens, and then decrease their token amount while increasing that of the reciever.
+There also needs to be a check to make sure that a sender doesnt send money to themselves.

 https://exonum.com/doc/version/latest/architecture/services/